sarahciston/codingcare/_drafts/meaningweaver.md

 https://www.youtube.com/watch?v=oUpuABKoElw
 JR Firth (1957)

-What would happen to use unicode numbers as arbitrary token index starting point for byte pair encoding rather than frequency score?
-ASCII developed from telegraphic codes.
-Its first commercial use was as a seven-bit teleprinter code promoted by Bell data services.
-Work on ASCII formally began October 6, 1960

 GPT: SMASHWORDS is original BOOKCORPUS source https://huggingface.co/datasets/bookcorpus
 * Addressing "Documentation Debt" in Machine Learning Research: A Retrospective Datasheet for BookCorpus